-The team's "weekend" next week, when the boat will be shut, will be Friday 1st and Sat 2nd December.
+The team's "weekend" this week, when the boat will be shut, will be Thursday 7th and Friday 8th December.
 Otherwise, Wolf is still looking for help - most days for those who don't need accommodation, and whenever there is space in the refit house, for everyone else.
 Call him on 07771 771864 to discuss when you can come along.

 For more information on how the refit works, who can come and what volunteers can do, see here.

-However, we are still some way short of our refit appeal target, so if you haven't already made a contribution, PLEASE help us if you can.
+All of this has helped to take us a good way towards our refit appeal target, but there is still some distance to go.
+If you haven't already made a contribution, PLEASE help us if you can.
 It is a very expensive job to keep John Laing in good condition, as well as keeping voyage prices down at a level which our crew members can afford - especially those from deserving or disadvantaged backgrounds.